r-huijts/xcode-mcp-server/docs/tools-overview.md

 If you encounter issues:

-- Check if the active project is correctly set.
+- Check if the active project is correctly set with `get_active_project`.
+- Verify current directory with `get_current_directory`.
+- For path issues, use `resolve_path` to debug path resolution.
 - For build or test issues, ensure the configuration and scheme are valid.
 - For CocoaPods or SPM issues, verify the package manager is properly set up.